 5. Save to Notion

-• Purpose: Save web content directly to Notion, a versatile productivity tool.
+• Purpose: Save web content directly to Notion, the versatile productivity tool.

 6. Favikon